pascanur/GroundHog/experiments/nmt/README.md

   the state.py files are base configurations from which one can start to train a model of his/her choice.
 The *--proto* option of the train.py script can be used to start with a particular prototype.

+All the paths below are relative to experiments/nmt.

 ####Using training script